Argentine agricultural sector holds protest against export caps

-Thousands of farmers showed up in tractors and trucks and bearing Argentina's pale blue and white flags, for the roadside demonstration, which was organized by the rural associations of Buenos Aires and La Pampa, or CARBAP, to coincide with Argentina's Independence Day holiday.
+The rural associations of Buenos Aires and La Pampa, or CARBAP, issued a statement saying they organized the rally to coincide with Argentina’s Independence Day holiday.

 “The rally is being held to raise the voice of citizens and farmers in favor of policies that support production and to call for an end to state intervention in the market,” CARBAP said.